cjuicey/csp/README.md

      |          |
     Bridget --- Morris

 Is a preferred choice using this version of min conflicts.
-Bear in min the preffered solution only has a higher chance of being chosen.
+Bear in min the prefered solution only has a higher chance of being chosen.